 Imagine a city the size of Hamilton, population 500,000, with only five doctors.
 That’s what the chronic shortage of doctors in developing countries looks like.

 In the poorest countries, there is one doctor for every 100,000 people.
-We’re talking 400 million people worldwide who lack access to a doctor.
+That means 400 million people worldwide who lack access to a doctor.
 The majority of these people live in 57 of the poorest countries.
 But you can change that.

 Where there are no doctors, there are consequences.
 Each year in developing nations, six million people die from malaria and tuberculosis.
 Half a million women die from complications of pregnancy and childbirth.
 Two million people die from diphtheria, measles and tetanus.

 With few exceptions, these deaths are preventable.
 By doctors.
 Enough doctors.
-This is where you come in.
+This is why we need your support.

 The International Outreach Program of St. Joseph’s Health System trains doctors, who train doctors.
 We’re a non-profit organization that partners with universities, medical schools and teaching hospitals in countries that need more doctors, particularly more specialists and sub-specialists.